 About Francisco Abelló

-Assistant Professor and Extension Specialist – Economist Management at Texas A&M AgriLife Extension Service for District 3.
-Francisco Abelló provides district leadership and coordination for Extension education programs and applied research in farm and ranch management, livestock economics, financial and economic profitability analyses, marketing, resources, and policy by providing technical expertise and educational program development for industry audiences.
-Provides agricultural economic tools to help farmers and ranchers to improve profitability and be better prepared to manage risk.
+Francisco Abelló provides district leadership and coordination for Extension education programs and applied research in farm and ranch management, livestock economics, financial and profitability analysis, marketing, resources, and policy by providing technical expertise and educational program development for industry audiences.
+Provides agricultural economics tools to help farmers and ranchers to improve profitability and be better prepared to manage risk.

-Prior to joining Texas A&M AgriLife Extension Service, Mr. Abelló was CEO of all farms and ranchers managed by TraulenCo, a management and administration firm in Argentina, and provided agricultural production, economic and financial business consulting in Latin America for private equity investments and capital management funds (Argentina, Perú, Nicaragua, Paraguay, and Brazil).
+Prior to joining Texas A&M AgriLife Extension Service, Francisco was CEO of all farms and ranchers managed by TraulenCo, a management and administration firm in Argentina which comprises multiple farm/ranch operations of wheat, corn, sunflower, soybeans, (17,000 acres) and cow-calf (54,000 acres).
+Additionally, Mr. Abelló provided agricultural production, economic and financial business consulting in Latin America for private equity investments and capital management funds (Argentina, Perú, Nicaragua, Paraguay, and Brazil).

-Mr. Abelló holds an Agriculture Production Engineering degree from Argentine Catholic University and a Master of Science in Agricultural Economics and a Master of Agribusiness from Texas A&M University, Department of Agricultural Economics.
+Mr. Abelló obtaneid his Agriculture Production Engineering degree from the Argentinian Catholic University (Universidad Catolica Argentina), Department of Agricultural Science, in 2002.
+Master of Science in Agricultural Economics and Master of Agribusiness from Texas A&M University.